JohnCoene/waiter/README.md

 shinyApp(ui, server)
 ```

-You can further customise the butler.

 ![](man/figures//butler-basic.gif)

+You can further customise the butler, the bar thicknes, color, etc.

 ## Get it